-It’s from around 1966 that we first see Yamaha pianos imported into Europe.
-These early models are the ones that sound most like top German pianos, with a deep mellow tone throughout the range.
-They are well constructed with top quality soundboards, excellent hammers, wooden pedal mechanisms on uprights and mostly wooden action parts.
-As in the 1990s the Korean and later the Chinese factories began to produce large numbers of pianos in competition with Yamaha, so the Yamaha piano started to be made more economically.
-Wooden parts were replaced with plastic or aluminium, though lately there has been a return to wooden action flanges.
+Yamaha pianos were first seen imported into Europe around 1966; these early models sound the most like top German pianos, with a deep mellow tone throughout the range.
+They are well constructed with top quality soundboards, excellent hammers, wooden pedal mechanisms on the uprights with mostly wooden action parts.
+As in the 1990s, the Korean and later the Chinese factories began to produce large numbers of pianos in competition with Yamaha, so the Yamaha piano started to be made more economically.
+Wooden parts were replaced with plastic or aluminium, however, lately there has been a return to wooden action flanges.
 The tone also started to lack the rich depth that it previously had.
-The gradual brightening of tone is evident until 1994, when Yamaha brought out what they called a hand-built piano, the S series grands which currently start at £35,000 and SU series uprights from £9,400.
-Yamaha now operate a two tier system with their basic grands and uprights, usually not made in Japan, and the top range series which is still made there.
+The gradual brightening of tone is evident until 1994 which is when Yamaha brought out what they called a hand-built piano, the S series grands which currently start at £35,000 and the SU series uprights from £9,400.
+Yamaha now operate a two tier system where their top quality Yamaha pianos made in Japan with some others in different countries and their basic grand and upright pianos being made elsewhere.
 Considering that a Yamaha G3/C3 grand piano cost about £2,800 new in 1971 (600,000yen), the equivalent new price according to inflation since then would be £23,660!
-A Yamaha U1D upright piano cost about £1000 new in 1965 (197,000yen).
+A Yamaha U1D upright piano priced at about £1000 new in 1965 (197,000yen).
 The equivalent new price today would be £11,590!
-The early Yamahas are all of guaranteed high quality, up to about 1985.
-Since 1994 they developed a two tier system, with the top quality Yamahas still being made in Japan but others increasingly being made in different countries.
-For further information please see the new and used Yamaha pages.
+The early Yamaha pianos are all of guaranteed high quality up to about 1985.
+For further information please see the new and used Yamaha piano pages.